John McAfee Net Worth 2021 - How Rich Was Crypto Jesus?

 Beginning with the spring of 2017 McAfee became a cryptocurrency holder and active participant of the ICO promotion campaigns.
 Allegedly the companies were paying him at least $100,000 per tweet.
 By the end of 2018, McAfee took part in 50 ICOs.
 It means that he has gained at least $5 million.
 Considering the fact that the rewards could have been paid in cryptocurrencies the value has probably shrunk as we know that January 2018 was the beginning of the so-called "crypto winter".

 By some accounts, the companies were paying in cryptocurrencies.
 The average payment was equal to 8 BTC per tweet meaning that the entire sum was around 500 BTC.
-At the time of writing this article, this amount of bitcoins is worth at least $4.5 million.
-Combined with the previous calculations, we have a figure of $6.2 million.
+By December 2020, this sum was approximately equal to around $9.3 million.
+Combined with the previous calculations, we have a figure of $11 million.

 In 2018 McAfee became the CEO of Luxcore company.
 Luxcore is an enterprise firm focused on the cryptocurrency sphere.
 There is no data covering the profit McAfee makes as the CEO of this company.